estebanlvr/ContosoDashboard-SSD/README.md

 4. **IDOR Prevention** - Service-level authorization checks
 5. **Security Best Practices** - Defense in depth, least privilege
 6. **ASP.NET Core Security** - Industry-standard patterns and middleware

-## Using This Application for Training

-### For Instructors

-This application is designed to teach Spec-Driven Development and security best practices:

-- Students can explore a working authentication system without cloud dependencies
-- All security features are self-contained and can run offline
-- Each user has different permissions to demonstrate RBAC in action
-- Code includes authorization patterns students can examine and modify
-- Database automatically seeds with test data for immediate hands-on practice

-### For Students

-Recommended learning path:

-1. **Explore the UI**: Login as different users to see role-based access control
-2. **Review the code**: Examine the `Services/` folder for authorization patterns
-3. **Test security**: Execute the security test scenarios in this README
-4. **Understand patterns**: Study how `[Authorize]` attributes work with service-level checks
-5. **Experiment**: Try modifying authorization rules to understand the security model
-6. **Break things**: Intentionally remove security checks to see what vulnerabilities emerge

-### Discussion Topics

-- Why is service-level authorization necessary in addition to page-level authorization?
-- How does claims-based identity differ from session-based authentication?
-- What are the security implications of the mock authentication system?
-- How would you modify this application to use a real identity provider?

 ## Known Limitations (Training Context)